AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 General Form
 ~~~~~~~~~~~~

-Subroutines in C are always expressed as function which may or may not return a
+Subroutines in C are always expressed as functions which may or may not return a
 value.
 Ada explicitly differentiates between functions and procedures.
 Functions must return a value and procedures must not.
 Ada uses the more
 general term *subprogram* to refer to both functions and procedures.